 Demand for loan types is a driving force in establishing a funds management strategy.
 The Association offers fixed, adjustable and variable rate loan products that are marginally priced according to financial market rates.
-Variable rate loans may be indexed to market indices such as the Prime Rate.
+Variable rate loans may be indexed to market indices such as the Prime Rate or the Secured Overnight Financing Rate (SOFR).
 Adjustable rate mortgages are indexed to U.S. Treasury Rates.
 Fixed rate loans are priced based on the current cost of System debt of similar terms to maturity.